wangyuxin87/R-Net/README.md

 # R-Net

 # Description
   This is an implement of "R-Net: A Relationship Network for Efficient and Accurate Scene Text Detection".
+The paper is underreview.
   The model is pre-trained on SynthText (1 epoch) and then finetune on ICDAR2015.
-It achieves 85.6 F-score with 21.1 FPS on ICDAR 2015 Challenge 4.
+It achieves 85.63 F-score on ICDAR 2015 Challenge 4.

 # Requirement